JustArchiNET/ASF-ui/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug report
+name: 🐛 Bug
 about: Report a bug to help us improve ASF-ui
-labels: Evaluation, Bug
+labels: 🧐 Evaluation, 🐛 Bug

 ---